+A certified nursing assistant must start the certification process by completing a training program that is approved by the state.
 The state of Hawaii partners with a company called Prometric to oversee Hawaii CNA certifications.
-New CNA applicants can start the process by completing a training program that is approved by the state.
 Once the coursework is completed, prospective CNAs must fill out the Hawaii Nurse Aide Examination application and submit it directly to Prometric; then they are able to take the Nurse Aide Competency Exam.
 In addition to the exam application, candidates must also fill out the nurse aide application.
 Upon passing the CNA exam, Prometric sends successful applicants a CNA certificate and adds the applicants' name to the Hawaii Nurse Aide Registry.

 Hawaii nursing aide registration is valid for two years.
 To be eligible for renewal, CNAs must have worked for pay as a nurse aide for a minimum of eight hours throughout the certification period.
 If that eligibility requirement is fulfilled, nurse aides can receive recertification for the next two years.

-How to Get a Licensed Practical Nurse (LPN) License in Hawaii
+How To Get an LPN License in Hawaii

-In order to obtain a Hawaii LPN license, aspiring nurses must first complete a licensed practical nurse training program.
-Most programs typically take one year to complete.
+In order to obtain a Hawaii licensed practical nurse credential, you must first complete an LPN training program.
+Most programs typically take students one year to graduate.
 Once the program is successfully completed, LPN applicants may apply to take the NCLEX-PN exam.
-They must also submit an application to the state of Hawaii, which includes a criminal history background check along with fingerprint submission.
-Hawaii LPN license hopefuls must also submit a photo ID with their date of birth, their social security number and a $40 fee.
+They must also submit an application to the state of Hawaii, which includes a criminal history background check along with a fingerprint submission.
+Hawaii LPN license hopefuls must also submit a photo ID with their date of birth, their social security number, and a $60 fee.

 Hawaii nursing licenses are renewed every two years.
-During that period, LPNs must complete one learning activity, which can range from completing 30 hours of continuing education to 120 hours of a refresher course, split between didactic and clinical practice.
-LPNs may also take two-semester credits of post-licensure nursing education, perform field research, or publish in a peer-reviewed journal.
+During that period, LPNs must complete one learning activity, which can range from completing 30 hours of continuing education to 120 hours of a refresher course — split between didactic and clinical practice.
+LPNs may also take two-semester credits of post-licensure nursing education, perform field research, or publish their writing in a peer-reviewed journal.

-How to Get a Registered Nurse (RN) License in Hawaii
+How To Get an RN License in Hawaii

-Aspiring nurses who wish to obtain a Hawaii RN license must go through a series of steps.
-An associate or bachelor's degree in nursing is required.
+Aspiring nurses who wish to become a registered nurse must obtain a Hawaii RN license.
+An associate or bachelor's degree in nursing is required to apply.
 Applicants should have an official transcript sent from their school as part of the licensing process.

-How to Get an Advanced Practice Registered Nurse License (APRN) in Hawaii
+How To Get an APRN License in Hawaii

-In order to obtain a Hawaii advanced practice registered nurse license, nurses must hold an RN and earn a master's in nursing with a focus in one of four practice specialties:
+In order to obtain a Hawaii advanced practice registered nurse license, nurses must hold an RN and earn an MSN, with a focus in one of four practice specialties: